GlobalAICommunity/Community/new-chapter.md

 - Ability to send digital badges to your attendees.
 - Ability to use our global channels like YouTube, Twitter and LinkedIn to post updates about your chapter and stream your video content.
 - Contribute content to global initiatives like Global AI Weekly and Global AI Notes, to reach a global audience around the world.
+- Monthly office hours for chapter leads.
+- Support channel on Slack for chapter leads.

 ## Role and Responsibilities of the Chapter lead
 **Be an active chapter**